-Create a plan for due dates for assignments, exams, study breaks, and any major one-off events in your personal life.
+Create a plan early in the semester with due dates for drafts, study breaks, and any major one-off events in your personal life.
+Make a note of deadlines for large tasks and consider breaking these into smaller tasks ahead of time.